TikTok Calls for Submissions to its 2023 European Ad Awards

 “Greatest Small Business celebrates the TikTok Ads Manager experts.
 This includes small businesses with less than 50 employees that leveraged TikTok ads to achieve their campaign goals and drive real-world results for their brand by pushing the boundaries of creativity with TikTok ads that uniquely showcase their business and feel truly native to the platform, demonstrate impressive results and use TikTok to achieve wider business objectives.”

-Regional awards will be presented via local ceremonies across Europe, which will identify the top performers each market, before a Grand Prix event to reward the ultimate winners, to be held in late November.
+Regional awards will be presented via local ceremonies across Europe, which will identify the top performers of each market, before a Grand Prix event, to reward the ultimate winners, to be held in late November.

 “The Greatest TikTok is awarded to the best overall campaign: the campaign that pushed the boundaries of creativity with ads that felt truly native to the platform, smashed its lower-funnel objectives and proved campaign effectiveness.
 We’re looking for the campaign that really tapped into TikTok's community, creativity and trends to inspire joy and create a cultural moment.”